VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 ## Making softlinks

 Softlinks are a great way to easily access files without copying the entire thing into a new directory.
 Copying files uses a lot of unnecessary space, but sometimes it is annoying to have to give the full path of a filename every time you want to use it.
-To get around this, we make a softlink which is a pointer to the real file that you can put wherever you want that doesn't require the space of the full file.
-Since we will be using scratch a lot, we are going to make a softlink to that file in our home.
+To get around this, we make a "softlink" to the real file.
+A softlink is a pointer to the file doesn't require the space of the full file.
+Since we will be using our `scratch` directory a lot, we are going to make a softlink to that file in our home.

 To make a softlink:

 `ln -s sourcefilename destination`